glyh/awesome-pl-concepts/convention.md

 For each feature, write some keywords on how does it benefit the programmer who is using this feature.
 Also, write some keywords on how it will become a draw back.

 Each feature may list a number of related feature id.

-Use algol-like(C, Rust, Java, JavaScript) syntax when describing a feature, unless you have a better reason for using another syntax.